justin1732/HW6Giftasti/README.md

 # Gifing the Giftastic
 ## Using Bleach Characters and Themes

-This was the fifth individual project for the University of Denver FullStack Coding Bootcamp.
+This was the sixth individual project for the University of Denver FullStack Coding Bootcamp.

 This app plays around with displaying and showing GIF images through GIPHY around a topic or idea.
 It then returns those objects onto a webpage.